peacey/split-vpn/README.md

 This script is designed to be run on the UDM-Pro.
 It has only been tested on version 1.8.6, however other versions should work.
 This has not yet been tested on the UDM (non-pro).
 Please submit a bug report if you use this on a different version and encounter issues.

-This script runs with the Bourne Shell interpreter (sh) on the base OS of the UDMP.
-This script will not work with bash, dash, or ash due to syntax differences.

 ## How do I use this?

 <details>